abhinav-appstechy/Gym_Fitness_React_Redux_GraphQL/README.md

-# Gym Fitness Project Using React, Redux and Tailwind
+# Gym Fitness Project Using React, Redux, GraphQL and Tailwind

 This project is based on the Gym Fitness using React, Redux, GraphQL and Tailwind.